The Road to Recovery

 Maternal Addiction Recovery Center

-Outpatient addiction care and counseling for expectant mothers through the obstetricians-gynecologists at Marshall Health.
+Marshall Health obstetrician-gynecologists began providing outpatient addiction care and counseling for expectant mothers through MARC.

 Neonatal Therapeutic Unit

-One of the nation's first newborn units dedicated to caring for drug-exposed babies opens at Cabell Huntington Hospital.
+Cabell Huntington Hospital (CHH) opened one of the nation's first newborn units dedicated to caring for drug-exposed babies.

 Harm Reduction Program

-Through a partnership with Cabell-Huntington Health Department and the Marshall University School of Pharmacy, Cabell County's Harm Reduction Program become the first one in the state to provide syringe exchange, Naloxone distribution, education and medical services in order to promote public health and safety.
+In partnership with Cabell-Huntington Health Department and the Marshall University School of Pharmacy, Cabell County's Harm Reduction Program became the first in WV to provide syringe exchange, Naloxone distribution, education and medical services in order to promote public health and safety.